King Charles grants Prince Edward Duke of Edinburgh title

 The title, granted by King Charles III on the prince's 59th birthday, will be held for his lifetime.

-The former Duke of Edinburgh was Prince Philip, who died on 9 April 2021, and who was given the title on the morning of his wedding to Princess Elizabeth, who later became Queen Elizabeth II.
+The former Duke of Edinburgh was Prince Philip, who died in 2021, and who was given the title on the morning of his wedding to Princess Elizabeth, who later became Queen Elizabeth II.

 The new Duke and Duchess of Edinburgh, Sophie, will be in Edinburgh later.